Mood

 : imperative

-The imperative mood is to express orders or requests.
-It does not distinguish tense.
+The imperative mood is to used express orders or requests.
 Pashto verbs have imperative forms for the second person of both numbers, although the plural form is always identical with its indicative counterpart.
 The ending for the singular is ه a.
 The affirmative imperative distinguishes both aspects, while negative imperative is used only in imperfective aspect.
 The negative particle مه má is stressed and is is read together with the verb (although written separately).
+The imperative is built from the present imperfective or present perfective verb stem.

 Examples

-- h لیک ولرله lik wë́lwala “read the letter”
+- (singluar, perfective, affirmative): لیک ولرله lik wë́lwala “read the letter”

 Sub